-Gloves and caps are awarded based on points – one glove at the time.
-At the end of the year, winners are announced for overall, youth, masters, grandmasters, and senior grandmaster divisions.
 Scholarships are presented to Georgia 4-H’ers in honor of the overall winners.
-The number of scholarships is based on the funds available.
+The number of scholarships and other 4-H support is based on the funds available.

 Bo Ryles and Roger Keel participate in a lot of races each year.
 A fundamental philosophy they share with the races they coordinate is “keep it simple, keep it fun — don’t take this too serious.”
-Both Roger and Bo have full time (well kinda full time) “day jobs” and this project is just a hobby.
+Both Roger and Bo have full time “day jobs” and this project is just a hobby.

 In addition to the races coordinated by Keel and Ryles, there are several races coordinated by local 4-H organizations in the Clover Glove Series.
 There are also races in the series coordinated by other individuals interested in supporting the cause.
 To add a race to the series, please see the application to host.